SteveDunn/Vogen/docs/site/Writerside/topics/tutorials/Working-with-databases.md

 # Working with databases

 <note>
-This topic is incomplete and is currently being improved.
+This topic is incomplete and is being improved.
 </note>

-There are other converters/serializer for:
+Vogen has converters and serializers for databases, including:

 * Dapper
 * EFCore
 * [LINQ to DB](https://github.com/linq2db/linq2db)

 They are controlled by the `Conversions` enum.
-The following has serializers for NSJ and STJ:
+The following specifies Newtonsoft.Json and System.Text.Json converters:

 ```c#
 [ValueObject(conversions: Conversions.NewtonsoftJson | Conversions.SystemTextJson, underlyingType: typeof(float))]